PranavSriram18/genai_foundations/docs/series/moe.md

 parallelism</span>, and [ZeRO-1 data parallelism](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/tutorials/training/zero1_gpt2.html).

 Recall that the central idea of pipeline parallelism is to split computation into stages, and run these stages in an assembly-line fashion.
-The main challenge is to <span class="idea">hide communication latency</span> - both pipeline communication between stages, and communication induced by other parallelism strategies being used - by <span class="idea">overlapping communication with compute</span>.
+The main challenge is to <span class="idea">hide communication latency</span> (both pipeline communication between stages, and communication induced by other parallelism strategies being used) by <span class="idea">overlapping communication with compute</span>.

 As we saw in Section 3, cross-node communication under expert parallelism unfavorably tips the balance of communication and computation.
 A natural step to counteract this, particularly with